Temporary Conditions

 The multi-use trail, which comprises 93% of the course, varies in width between 8 and 15 feet and the footing is excellent.
 There are some sections with ruts and loose gravel.
 Most of the multi-use trail is very well compacted.

-For the 2024 temporary course, there is one wood decking bridge that will be crossed twice per lap.
-This bridge was recently repaired and should be in excellent condition.
+For the temporary course, there is one wood decking bridge that will be crossed twice per lap.
+This bridge was recently repaired and is in excellent condition.

 The picture below is a typical part of the multi-use trail.
 While you might be running fast enough to need that SLOW sign, it's really for the mountain bikers who might be coming down the hill at warp speed.
 Stay alert!